lowweihong/team14-CryptoMood/index.md

 For our initial models, we implemented a comprehensive preprocessing pipeline that included:

 1. **Text Cleaning:** We removed unnecessary elements such as URLs, wallet addresses, and special characters using regex patterns in our `preprocessing.py` module.
+   - These components do not carry useful semantic meaning for sentiment analysis and could interfere with model performance.
+Cleaning the text ensures cleaner, more consistent input data for the models.

-2. **Tokenization:** We used the tokenizers from pre-trained models (BERT-based) to convert text into token IDs suitable for deep learning models.
+3. **Tokenization:** We used the tokenizers from pre-trained models (BERT-based) to convert text into token IDs suitable for deep learning models.
+   - This step preserves the contextual relationships between words, which is crucial for understanding sentiment in financial and crypto-related language.

-3. **Data Filtering:** We excluded short texts (fewer than 4 words) and removed quote tweets to avoid confusion in sentiment scoring.
+5. **Data Filtering:** We excluded short texts (fewer than 4 words) and removed quote tweets to avoid confusion in sentiment scoring.
+   - Short texts often lack sufficient context for reliable sentiment classification, and quote tweets can introduce conflicting sentiment signals.
+This filtering step helped improve data quality and model accuracy.

 ### Model Implementation and Evaluation